fummicc1/GeoHashSwift/README.md

 - User can generate GeoHash from:
   - latitude and longitude
   - binary string
-  - hex string
+  - GeoHash string
-- User can retrieve hex (a.k.a geoHash) from `GeoHash` object.
+- User can retrieve hash string from `GeoHash` object.
-- User can find if two GeoHash objects are in the same cluster with specified precision.
+- User can check if two GeoHash objects are in the same cluster with specified precision.
+- User can fetch GeoHashes in the same cluster with specified GeoHash.